-- 1. Multiple-Event athletes may be excused from one event to compete in another by checking out with the head event judge. - 2.
+- 1. Multiple-Event athletes may be excused from one event to compete in another by checking out with the head event judge.
+The time of checkout and the event to which the athlete is checking out for shall be noted. - 2.
 For all horizontal jumps and throws, the check-out time is recorded by the head event judge and limited to 10 minutes.
 When an excused athlete returns, he/she must check back in with the head event judge and - Shall complete one or more attempts with the athlete inserted into the lineup as necessary to expedite completion of the event.
 OR - May inform the head event judge to restart the clock and check-out again without taking a passing trial as long as the event for which the athlete is checking out is still in progress. - When all competitors present at the event have completed their attempts not including the last attempt by the leading qualifier all missing competitors shall be called in order as their approved check-out period tolls.
 If they are not present, they have not checked back into the event, and the call is immediately recorded as a PASS.
 This process is repeated for additional calls for the same athlete.
 When all attempts by others have been completed, the leading qualifier may take his/her last attempt, and the event ends with places awarded.